pytest-dev/pytest/CONTRIBUTING.rst

   the old to the new location automatically).

-* ``joedoe`` is free to add any other collaborators to the ``pytest-xyz-developers`` team as desired.
+* ``joedoe`` is free to add any other collaborators to the ``pytest-xyz-admin`` or ``pytest-xyz-developers`` team as desired.

 The ``pytest-dev/Contributors`` team has write access to all projects, and every project administrator is in it.
 We recommend that each plugin has at least three people who have the right to release to PyPI.

-Repository owners can be assured that no ``pytest-dev`` administrator will ever make releases of your repository or take ownership in anyway, except in rare cases where someone becomes unresponsive after months.
+Repository owners can be assured that no ``pytest-dev`` administrator will ever make releases of your repository or take ownership in any way, except in rare cases where someone becomes unresponsive after months of contact attempts.
 As stated, the objective is to share maintenance and avoid "plugin-abandon".

 .. _`pull requests`: